 Bunny’s underwhelmed response aside, there are a few things I want to share about my “Shmesh” to set the stage for the rest of this story.
 Specifically, you should be familiar with:

-Kubernetes: If you’re reading this, you’re probably already familiar with Kubernetes, the IaaS that I will use as the foundation for our project, but if not, please check out this link for a basic idea so you can understand the concepts.
+Kubernetes: If you’re reading this, you’re probably already familiar with Kubernetes, the IaaS that I will use as the foundation for our project, but if not, please check out this introduction to Kubernetes for a basic idea so you can understand the concepts.

 Istio: Don’t worry if you’re not yet familiar with Istio; we’ll be talking about what you need to know as we go along.
 I will present the information about some of the features and capabilities of Istio as a service mesh in the context of how Istio is applied to the K8s framework to facilitate and accelerate the development and continuous delivery of application services and microservices.